 3 Tsp Fennel Seeds.

-- Add turmeric powder, red chilli powder and adjust salt if needed.
+Add turmeric powder, red chili powder and adjust salt if needed.

-- Garnish with another spoon of oil and a chopped cilantro.
+Garnish with another spoon of oil and chopped cilantro.

 You just cant go wrong with relatively simple comfort food.
 The most comforting foods are the most hearties and the most easiest.
 The very first time we went to the Rangoli Restaurant at T.Nagar was something I could never forget.
 I got to sample comforting, wholesome gujrathi and rajasthani rustic cuisine here and I was completely smitten.
 I remember starting the course with the huge thali plate with a multitude of minuscule steel cups.
 They had around 2 dry vegetables, 2 gravies and one daal, curd, pickle, shrikhand, dessert and sample starters.
 They also serve unlimited hot and super soft rotis with refills of the accompaniments too.
 Then they served hot khichdi with a dollop of desi ghee.
 It was almost redolent with the aroma of freshly melted ghee on a bed of hot mushy khichdi which almost reminded me of the “paruppu sadam” we eat as kids.
 Now I was hooked!
 It was the simplest of all the dishes that were served but I could never really recreate it at home for quite some time.
 I guess it was the basmati rice thats cooked to a mushy consistency and I figured it out completely by accident.
 It`s really my goto dish on days that are crazy, rainy and otherwise dull.